RamireddyVenkatesh/Spring-Security/README.md

 ### Home Page

 - `GET /`: A simple home page that returns a welcome message along with the session ID.

-## Used
-- `Developed a Spring Boot application with integrated Spring Security for authentication, using PostgreSQL as the database, and tested API endpoints with Postman for user registration and login functionalities.`